2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2011 Presidential Dollar Value

-Determining your 2011 Presidential Dollar’s true value requires checking multiple factors—mint mark, Position A or B orientation, grade condition, and specific president.
+Determining your 2011 Presidential Dollar’s true value requires checking multiple factors — mint mark, Position A or B orientation, grade condition, and the specific president featured.

 Whether you’ve inherited a collection or found coins in pocket change, you’ll know immediately if you’re holding a $1 circulation piece or a $575 MS69 Position A treasure.
 Fast, accurate valuations at your fingertips.